-Brian J. McGinnis is a partner with Barnes & Thornburg where he is a founding member of the firm's Data Security and Privacy Law practice group and a member of the Intellectual Property Department and Internet & Technology practice.
+Brian J. McGinnis is a partner with Barnes & Thornburg where he is a founding member and co-chair of the firm's Data Security and Privacy Law practice group and a member of the Intellectual Property Department and Internet & Technology practice.

 Data Privacy & Cybersecurity Law

 Brian has earned a Certified Information Privacy Professional (CIPP/US) certification from the International Association of Privacy Professionals (IAPP), the leading certification for privacy professionals around the world.
 Brian and his team regularly work with clients to develop risk-based approaches to managing data privacy and cybersecurity legal obligations.

 Serving as outside data privacy and cybersecurity counsel to his clients, Brian has developed a national practice advising businesses from multinational corporations to startups on the full range of data protection compliance and legal matters.
 He holds extensive experience investigating and responding to data breaches, negotiating and drafting data privacy agreements and policies, and developing comprehensive data protection programs that prepare his clients to face these legal challenges.
 Brian has been appointed to Governor Eric J. Holcomb's Indiana Executive Council on Cybersecurity where he helps advise on legal and cyberinsurance strategies for the State of Indiana.